 Welcome to Nurture Through Nature.
 The purpose of our organisation is to address food poverty in the City of Brighton & Hove, by growing and supplying fresh allotment produce to food banks and community centres.
 The food we grow is donated to the Brighton Unemployed Centre Families Project and the Brighton & Hove City Mission food bank.
 We also collect unwanted produce from other growers at the Moulsecoomb Allotments.
 This food is donated alongside our own thus increasing our contribution and reducing unnecessary food waste.

-We have a community plot within the Moulsecoomb allotments, from which we run a food growing group on Fridays.
+We have two community plots within the Moulsecoomb allotments, from which we run a food growing group on Fridays.
 We encourage volunteers from the local area including those who are unemployed and/or socially isolated and actively involve them in planning how we use the plot over the growing season.
 We also have student volunteers from Brighton University undertaking work placements with us as part of their degree requirements.

 “I started volunteering at the Nurture through Nature allotment whilst taking a Level 2 RHS course in Practical Horticulture at Plumpton College.
 The practical experience I’ve gained has given me the hands-on skills and confidence to spur me on in my studies.
 There’s a regular team of leaders at the plot that are committed to sharing their knowledge, and also to progressing the overall aim of reducing local food poverty in a sustainable way.
 Volunteering at the plot has started me on my way to working professionally as a gardener, and the help of the team at Nurture through Nature has been invaluable!”